Druue/PepsPointBot_Go/README.md

 ## Testing
 1. have a postgres database ready
+2. the database structure is described in db.go the top of https://github.com/Druue/PepsPointBot_Go/blob/master/db.go
 2. have a discord bot
 3. clone it
 4. create a file in the root folder called SECRET.go (actually you can call it whatever you want, but with SECRET.go it's already gitignored)
 5. write stuff like postgres data and discord token in there, it should look something like this
 ```go
 package main